divident/docker-k8s-training/kubernetes/SecretsConfigmaps101/README.md

 In this exercise, we learned how to create Kubernetes Secrets and ConfigMaps.
 We also learned how to use those Secrets and ConfigMaps.
 By volumemounts , we have also seen how it's easy to keep the configuration of individual instances of containers separate from the container image itself.
 By separating this configuration data, overhead is reduced to maintaining only a single image for a specific type of instance.

+## Exercises
+1. Create a ConfigMap that has two data fields FOO=bar BAR=foo
+1. Make these ConfigMaps available and create pod1 using config maps as environment variables.
+1. Check on pod1 if those environment variables are available Expected result
+    ```
+    echo $FOO
+    # prints bar
+    ```
+1. Create pod2 and mount only BAR data field inside it as environment variable
+1. Create a secret with value password=LetMeIn!
+1. Create pod3 and mount secret as environment vairables and check if password is available